Headless Commerce: the Definitive Guide for Business Leaders

 Okay, to be fair, headless commerce solutions aren’t all perfect.
 Bringing up the drawbacks, shifting to headless isn’t a quick process that’ll require both time and money.

 Let’s put it this way.
 If your online store is complex and currently based on a large-scale traditional commerce system, the transition to headless may get tricky.
 Why?
 Mainly due to the constraints of the monolithic architecture.
-As a result, you’ll need a clear and detailed plan not to extend the project’s timeline.
+As a result, you'll need a clear and detailed headless commerce strategy not to extend the project's timeline.

 But the good news is that the “reconstruction” can be handled one piece at a time, allowing you to “move” gradually.
 Additionally, to speed things up, you may consider going for pre-built integrations and ready third-party solutions.